nithingm/PDFXtract-Arena/README.md

-# PDFX-Bench: No-Hallucination PDF Extraction Benchmark
+# PDFXtract-Arena: No-Hallucination PDF Extraction Benchmark

 A comprehensive PDF extraction benchmark tool that compares multiple extraction methods with zero-hallucination policy.
 Extract text and tables from PDFs using various extractors, normalize results to a canonical schema, and generate auditable quality reports.